prpole/dissertation/chapter2/main.md

 bibliography: bibliography.bib
 ---

+> You must not deny your relatives, the other animals.
+Their history is your history.

+> ---Jack London, "The Other Animals"

+> History is the true natural history of man.

+> ---Karl Marx, *The Economic and Philosophical Manuscripts of 1844*

+> Even if we were to emotionally identify with a word like mankind, we would not know what being a species is, for, in species history, humans are only an instance of the concept species as indeed would be any other life form.
+But one never experiences being a concept.

+> ---Dipesh Chakrabarty, "The Climate of History: Four Theses"

 ### Introduction

 > For my fear is the fear of long ago, the fear that was rampant in the Younger